-User Note (Tables 4.2.2.2a and b): Tables 4.2.2.2a and b address only shear capacity of fastening to support cladding weight.
+User Note (Tables 4.2.2.2 and b): Tables 4.2.2.2a and b address only shear capacity of fastening to support cladding weight.
 To determine cladding weight, add the actual weight of all materials on the exterior side of the foam sheathing.
 This includes, but is not limited to the cladding material, structural sheathing, furring, or other materials located exterior of the FPIS that are supported by the fastener extending through the FPIS and into the stud.
-Examples of cladding included in each weight category: 3 psf - vinyl siding, wood lap siding, most fiber cement siding; 11 psf - 3-coat stucco, 18 psf - medium weight adhered masonry veneer, 25 psf heavy adhered masonry veneer.
+Examples of cladding included in each weight category: 3 psf (0.14 kPa) - vinyl siding, wood lap siding, most fiber cement siding; 11 psf (0.53 kPa) - 3-coat stucco; 18 psf (0.86 kPa) - medium weight adhered masonry veneer; and, 25 psf (1.2 kPa) - heavy adhered masonry veneer.
 Examples are not inclusive of all claddings.
-Refer to cladding weight should be based on a "wet" or saturated condition as defined in the manufacturer's product data.
+Refer to cladding manufacturer data for actual unit weight.
+For water-absorptive claddings such as stone or masonry veneer, the cladding weight should be based on a "wet" or saturated condition as defined in the manufacturer's product data.
 Cladding and furring connections must be separately designed or comply with cladding manufacturer and locally applicable building code requirements where more stringent than these provisions for support of cladding weight only.
 Refer to commentary for supplemental guidance on designing metal furring for wind load resistance.